UmmulColumbia/ReadMeNow/README.md

   ## Contributing

-  later

   ## Tests

-  need to run from turminal

   ## Questions

   If you have any questions about the repo, open an issue or contact me directly at ummulcolumbia@gmail.com.
-You can find more of my work at [ummulColumbia](https://github.com/ummulColumbia/).
+You can find more of my work at [ummulcolumbia/ReadMeNow](https://github.com/ummulcolumbia/ReadMeNow/).

   ## License